M4Ahmadullah/Xequtive-backend/docs/dashboard/XEQUTIVE_DASHBOARD_DOCUMENTATION.md

 10. **Session Verification**: The client should call `/api/dashboard/auth/check-admin` when loading protected pages to verify the user's session.

 For maximum security, prefer the Firebase SDK approach over the Fetch API approach in production environments, as it provides additional security measures and session management features.

+> **Note**: The dashboard does not support creating new bookings.
+All bookings are created through the customer-facing API endpoints.
+The dashboard is designed for monitoring, managing, and analyzing existing bookings and system performance.